Key Takeaways:

 Making sure you have the legal documents described above will give you access to important information, but, ideally, much of this information will come via speaking with your child.
 If your child will be away from home, discussing how much contact and what method will vary by child.
 It’ll also be a time for your child to stretch their wings and build their own experiences.
 Some may discover that their initial choice, whether it be college or career, may not be right for them, or they may not be making the most of the experience.
 This is an opportunity for you to coach them on being accountable as well as finding their own path.
 Whether your child is nearing their 18th birthday or has already crossed that threshold, consider the steps outlined above to help you both be prepared for the exciting road ahead.

-Wells Fargo & Company and its affiliates do not provide legal or tax advice.
-Please consult your legal and/or tax advisors to determine how this information may apply to your own situation.
+Wells Fargo and Company and its Affiliates do not provide tax or legal advice.
+This communication cannot be relied upon to avoid tax penalties.
+Please consult your tax and legal advisors to determine how this information may apply to your own situation.
 Whether any planned tax result is realized by you depends on the specific facts of your own situation at the time your tax return is filed.